theghostmac/tradermac/README.md

 - [x] Execute Trade
 - [x] Document Learnings
 - [x] Test with main function.
+- [x] Select brokerage API to get data from.
+AlphaVantage selected.
+- [x] Setup data fetching with API requests from AlphaVantage.co
+- [ ] Parse data to JSON and utilize it.
+- [ ] Use data in BlackScholes implementation and relevant places.
+- [ ] Connect BlackScholes implementation to everything that needs vending.
 - [ ] Remodel the UnderlyingAsset
 - [ ] Setup trader modeling and management | CRUD operations for trader.
 - [ ] Write the logic to execute actual trades from a live source.
 - [ ] Setup pipeline to simulate the execution of paper trades with a Brokerage API
 - [ ] Eventually set pipeline to execute real trades with the Brokerage API
 - [ ] Efficiently handle the TradeOrder OrderStatus property.
-- [ ] Setup pipeline to external market data sources to get real-time/historical data for each underlying asset supported. (useful for pricing options, trading strategy, risk mgt).
+- [x] Setup pipeline to external market data sources to get real-time/historical data for each underlying asset supported. (useful for pricing options, trading strategy, risk mgt).
 - [ ] Add logging and maybe monitoring
 - [ ] Write tests for everything until Coverage > 70%